teaching-ml/draft_ecmlpkdd_coc/draft.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact any member of the ECML-PKDD 2020 staff.

 Event staff will be clearly identified during the event.
-You can also contact the Inclusion and Diversity Chairs or the General Chair directly via email: [inclusion_chairs@ecmlpkdd2020.net](mailto:inclusion_chairs@ecmlpkdd2020.net) or [gc_chairs@ecmlpkdd2020.net](mailto:gc_chairs@ecmlpkdd2020.net).
+You can also contact the Inclusion and Diversity Chairs or the General Chair via the conference app (whova), or directly via email: [inclusion_chairs@ecmlpkdd2020.net](mailto:inclusion_chairs@ecmlpkdd2020.net) or [gc_chairs@ecmlpkdd2020.net](mailto:gc_chairs@ecmlpkdd2020.net).

 We will take all good-faith reports of harassment by ECML-PKDD 2020 participants seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The ECML-PKDD 2020 organizing committee reserves the right to exclude people from ECML-PKDD 2020 based on their past behavior, including behavior outside ECML-PKDD 2020 spaces and behavior towards people who are not part of ECML-PKDD 2020.